PabloReyes/userscripts/README.md

 Description
 ====
-Personal collection of userscripts ready to be used on GreasMonkey, TamperMonkey or other userscripts manager
+Personal collection of userscripts ready to be used on GreaseMonkey, TamperMonkey or other userscripts manager.

 ## webwhatsapp_hide_previews.user.js
 When using the new web version of whatsapp, the image previews are quite big and can lead to private pictures/videos being seen by others.